Dispersive decay of small data solutions for the KdV equation: Introduction

 respectively

-This localization will be used for the remainder of this section, as well as in the proof of the nonlinear Klainerman-Sobolev estimates in Section~\ref{s:KS}.
-In the first case we will simply set $M_L = M$; however, in the latter case we will be allowed to set $M_L=1$, as it is proved at the conclusion of the present section.
+This localization will be used for the remainder of this section with $M=M_L$, as well as in the proof of the nonlinear Klainerman-Sobolev estimates in Section~\ref{s:KS}, where we use it with $M_L=1$.

-\subsection{Bounds for $u_{lo}$ and $u^{\pm}$}
+\subsection{Bounds for $u_{\lo}$ and $u^{\pm}$}

 The pointwise bounds for the components of $u$ are the same as those for $u$, namely